NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.4.7:

+08/12/2024

+- Expert arena mode no longer freezes.
+- Music fix has been removed due to compatibility issues with Mednafen.
+- Graphical fixes are now their own option.
+- Items/spells and encounter patches can now merge without the script patch.
+- New Drives are now available in Big Joe's shop.
+- New gear accessories are available outside of disc 1.
+Details are in the wiki.
+- Deus glitch fix no longer interferes with Ft Hurricane updates.

 ### Version 0.4.6: